top of page

 A Path to True Sustainability

-The report urges Kerala to adopt a zero-waste circular economy:
+The report urges the state of Kerala to adopt a zero-waste circular economy.

 • Ward-level composting and material recovery facilities (MRFs) to process 80% of waste locally.